ChristinSaji/Weather-App/README.md

 # Weather-App
-A React JS weather app which uses OpenWeather API and GeoDB Cities API
+A React JS weather app which uses OpenWeather API and GeoDB Cities API.